ampproject/amphtml/ads/custom.md

 this will result in a single call to the ad server.

-An alternative is to use a different URL for each ad, according to some format understood by the ad server.
+An alternative is to use a different URL for each ad, according to some format understood by the ad server(s) which you are calling.

 ## Examples